JuliaSNN/SpikingNeuralNetworks.jl/docs/src/examples.md

 # Tutorial

 In the following we will guide the user in running models with _SpikingNeuralNetworks.jl_.
-The tutorial aim most of the functionalities of the library, although much more can be obtained by composing together the basic building blocks.
+The tutorial aims to showcase the basic functionalities of the library, much more can be obtained by composing together the basic building blocks.

 The scripts for the tutorials can be found in the [examples](https://github.com/JuliaSNN/SpikingNeuralNetworks.jl/tree/main/examples) folder of the package.